 But I am also sick of feeling grateful, of being told I should.
 How long are we meant to feel grateful to be living like this, with schools shuttered in my city for the foreseeable future and no play dates or playgrounds or an ability to do much of anything safely outside our apartment, a pandemic raging out of control that our government is not handling?
 Is this really how we should be living?
 Is this the best our leaders can do?
 Is this what I should feel grateful for?
 That in the face of all this, I am not one of hundreds of thousands of Americans who is a) sick, b) dead, c) not able to feed my kid, d) out of house and home, e) out of work?
 Is this really how low the bar is in this country?
 And now I’m supposed to look for the silver lining?

 Spain has instituted a basic income; friends in Canada are getting $2,000/month in the mail to account for lost wages due to Covid-19, as well as an increase in their child benefits.
 New Zealand has managed to beat this virus into the ground.
 So, yes, don’t get me wrong: I see all I have.
-But I also see how this pandemic has swept through African American, Latinx and immigrant communities and caused mass, tragically unnecessary illness, loss of life and financial ruin.
+But I also see how, in our country, this pandemic has disproportionately affected people of color and immigrant communities and caused mass, tragically unnecessary illness, loss of life and financial ruin.
 And in seeing that, I should feel… grateful for myself?
 Really?
 How does that make sense?
 Instead I feel utter heartbreak, despair, a deep-seated fear, and a fury I’ve never known.

 We got the kid a hamster because we could.
 Because we needed something to raise her spirits, to be excited about.
 We wanted to distract her with a shiny object.
 To help her forget, for just a second, that she can’t see anyone other than her boring parents.
 That her entire life now takes place within the confines of our apartment.